Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a

-Then, CNR was computed from mean count level and standard deviation measured over ROIs focusing on each material.
-The ROIs were made of 3600 pixels (360x10) centred on their corresponding tubes.
-While this implies a heterogeneous thickness of tube traversed by the X-rays, it is necessary to get sufficient statistics.
-In parallel, the simulation of that problem was performed using the model presented in the previous section.
-As the model is made from different sub-models, let us first compare some intermediate variables to evaluate these different sub-models.
-The top raw of figure \ref{fig:intermediate_var_comp} compares $\overline{I_{KI}^{\Omega_1}}$, the mean gray level on the ROI focusing on KI tube measured on the low energy register; bottom: $\sigma_{KI}^{\Omega_1}$, the standard deviation measured on that same ROI and low energy register.
+As the model consists in different sub-models, let us first compare some intermediate variables to evaluate these different sub-models.
+Figures \ref{fig:intermediate_var_comp} a), b) and c) compare $\overline{I_{KI}^{\Omega_1}}$, the mean gray level on the ROI focusing on KI tube measured on the low energy register; figures \ref{fig:intermediate_var_comp} d), e) and f) $\sigma_{KI}^{\Omega_1}$, the standard deviation measured on the same ROI and the low energy register.

-We can see that for both variables, simulated values are close to the experimentally measured ones (last 2 figures of figure \ref{fig:intermediate_var_comp}).
-The shapes of the maps of these variables are respected, and quantitatively, the value are globally well respected, particularly where $E_w$ and the number of counts are highest.
+We can see that for both variables, simulated values are close to the experimental ones (figure \ref{fig:intermediate_var_comp}c) and f) ).
+Experimental and simulated maps are qualitatively similar in shape, the values are globally well respected, particularly where $E_w$ and the number of counts are highest.
 For $E_w$ getting close to 1, the error increases and the ratio of simulated values over experimental one is globally about 5-6.

-Then we compare KES CNR maps with respect to the two threshold values (see figure \ref{fig:CNR_maps}).
-Optimal configuration were then defined as the maximum of theses CNR maps.
+Then, we compare CNR maps obtained in KES mode with respect to the two threshold values (see figure \ref{fig:CNR_maps}).
+The optimal configurations are defined as the maximum of these CNR maps.
 The empirical optimum is represented by the red dot and the simulated one by the red cross.
-Additionally, we represent the value of the corresponding K-edges by grey dashed lines.
+Additionally, we represent the value of the corresponding K-edges of I by black dotted-dashed lines and of Ba by dashed lines.